muralikancharla77-spec/cloud-connected-sensor-monitoring-in-industrial-appllications/README.md

-Cloud connection sensors monitoring in industrial application in this project I am using lpc2148 and dht11 temparature sensors and eprom and thinkspeak and switch for interrupt and WIF module in uart these all modules are used to get an temparature and humidity of industrial if any interrupt point of temperature and humidity change tha data will be updated in thinkspeak and it will gives in thinkspeak this is description of my project so please give  readme of GitHub description based on my above project
+i am from vector india institute v24he2k17 batch i complete my project this is over all description about project Cloud connection sensors monitoring in industrial application in this project I am using lpc2148 and dht11 temparature sensors and eprom and thinkspeak and switch for interrupt and WIF module in uart these all modules are used to get an temparature and humidity of industrial if any interrupt point of temperature and humidity change tha data will be updated in thinkspeak and it will gives in thinkspeak this is description of my project so please give  readme of GitHub description based on my above project
 Hardware Components
 Component	Purpose